megemini/AuditAgent/README_EN.md

 ---

-**Disclaimer**: The financial reimbursement rules and audit functions provided by this project are for reference and learning purposes only and do not constitute any legal or financial advice.
-Actual financial reimbursement systems should be customized according to specific company situations, industry characteristics and local laws and regulations.
+**Disclaimer**: The document review rules and audit functions provided by this project are for reference and learning purposes only and do not constitute any legal or financial advice.
+Actual document review systems should be customized according to specific company situations, industry characteristics and local laws and regulations.
 Before using this system, please consult professional financial and legal advisors.